nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

       * Get Serge to 6 Stamina
       * Vigora Serge
     * Serge - Target Dragon God
-      * 3 then 3
+      * 3 then 3 [3 then 3 then 1]
-    * Glenn & Serge - 2 / 2 / 2 to trigger the next phase

   * Phase 4 (Green)
     * Serge has 46 STR
       * Serge - 1 / 3 / 3 then 3
-    * Serge has less than 46 STR
+    * Serge has 44 - 45 STR
-      * Serge - Target Dragon God
-        * 3 / 3
+      * Serge - 3 / 3
       * Glenn - Defend (or 1 if not Level 3)
       * Serge - 2 then 3
+    * Serge is below 44 STR
+      * Serge - Turn Yellow Serge (yes, TurnYellow yourself you're under Vigora btw)
+      * Serge - 3/3 then 3
+    * Serge & Glenn - 2 / 2 / 2 to trigger the next phase

   * Phase 5 (Blue)
+    * [Glenn - HealAll]
     * Fargo - 1 - Strengthen Serge
     * Serge - X-Strike

   * Phase 6 (Black)
-    * Glenn - Get Serge to 6 Stamina - EagleEye Serge
+    * Glenn - Get Serge to 6 Stamina [5 Stamina] - EagleEye Serge
-    * Fargo - 1's until Serge's TurnBlue not active
+    * Fargo - 1's until Serge's TurnBlue not active [1 - TurnWhite Serge]
-    * Serge - 1 / 3 then 3
+    * Serge - 3 then 3
     * Glenn & Serge - 2 / 2 / 2 to trigger the next phase

   * Phase 7 (White)
     * Glenn - TurnBlack Serge
-    * Fargo - Genius Serge
+    * Fargo - Get Serge to 6 Stamina - Genius Serge
     * Serge - 1 then 3/3
   * **SPLIT AFTER THE WIN MENU**